GroupWise Web (GWWEB) Best Practices

 Feature Parity GroupWise WebAccess vs GroupWise Web

-It is important to understand that full feature parity does not exist between GroupWise WebAccess 18.2.1 and GroupWise Web.
-The initial 18.3 was severely lacking, but it has improved dramatically.
+It is important to understand that full feature parity does not exist between the GroupWise Client, the older GroupWise WebAccess 18.2.1, and the newer GroupWise GWWEB.
+The initial GWWEB 18.3 was severely lacking, but it has improved dramatically with subsequent releases.
 Reference the "What's New" section of the GroupWise 18 release notes for details on improvements that have been made with each subsequent release. https://www.novell.com/documentation/groupwise18/gw18_readme/data/gw18_readme.html#whats_new

 Suggestions for how you might handle concerns about missing features: